xedtofficial/ArrowKey_Menu_cpp/README.md

 ## Features

 - Toggle with ↑↓ and select with →
-- Add up to any 6 selection options (increaseable)
+- Add up to any amount of selection options
 - Get return values
 - Customize color
-- Customize head-text
+- Customize header
 - Easy to use
 <br>